AyoAyiloge/AyoAyiloge/README.md

-Hey everyone, my name is Ayo and I'm an undergraduate student studying statistics.
+Hey everyone, my name is Ayo and I am an undergraduate student studying statistics.
 I'm interested in data analytics and marketing.
-Currently, I'm working on building projects and a portfolio where I can showcase my analytics skills.
+Currently, I am working on building projects and a portfolio where I can showcase my analytics skills.
-Currently, I'm learning Python while advancing my skill in R, SQL, Excel, and Tableau.
+Regarding tools, I'm learning Python while advancing my skill in R, SQL, Excel, and Tableau.

 - 📫 If you would like to reach out to me, you can contact me at ayodeleayiloge@gmail.com or through LinkedIn: www.linkedin.com/in/ayoayiloge
 <!---